khnguyen88/GVSU-CIS641-Lakeshore-Misfits/meetings/GVSU-CIS641-Lakeshore-Misfits-2023-09-13.md

             -	Had some exposure with React, will need a refresher and relearn concepts
     -   We need to factor in team experiences with the technologies when considering the scale and scope of work.

+## Goals for next week (include responsibilities):

+-   The team will meet again next week to discuss on the use cases of the project.